serverless/blog/posts/2018-05-15-how-to-create-blog-using-components-hugo.md

   info
 }
 ```
-Let's walkthrough the code.
+Let's walk through the code.

-First, note the three methods that provide all the functionality, namely `deploy`, `remove` and `info`.
+First, note the three methods that provide all the functionality: `deploy`, `remove`, and `info`.
 At the end of the code block, you will notice that these methods are exported so that they are publicly accessible from outside.

-At the minimum, all components should follow this pattern and implement these three methods to implement behavior.
+At minimum, all components should follow this pattern and implement these three methods.
 The core system will build the dependency tree of child components and call these methods down the chain.

 However, it is not necessary to provide an implementation via the `index.js` file if you don't need it.
-You can see that the `blog-app` application that we created, does not provide any `index.js` file.
+You can see that the `blog-app` application that we created does not provide any `index.js` file.
 It just describes the composition of it's child components via the `serverless.yml` configuration file.

 ### The `deploy` method

 The `deploy` method is used to encapsulate the deployment behavior of the component.
 It inspects & validates input parameters, calls appropriate code to deploy the necessary resources, and saves state in the `state.json` on disk.

-The `static-website` component completely relies on it's child component implementations, and so the `deploy` method, only prints out a message that includes the site url.
+The `static-website` component completely relies on its child component implementations, and so the `deploy` method only prints out a message that includes the site url.
 The system calls the `deploy` method of the child components down the dependency chain.

 ### The `remove` method